Zachdehooge/DevSecOps-Projects/README.md

 # DevSecOps-Projects
-A collection of my DevOps and DevSecOps projects
+A collection of my DevSecOps projects